zac-k/timevar/README.md

 Here is a derivation of the standard deviation in the spread of t values over a number of trials.
 ![uncertainty caluclation](std_t.png)

 We can use this standard deviation to determine the uncertainty in the activity.
-Likewise, we can do this the more conventional way, but assuming that the timing is highly precision, and that it's the standard deviation in the spread of N over multiple detections, that is the direct source of the uncertainty in the total Activity.
+Likewise, we can do this the more conventional way, by assuming that the timing is of high precision, and that it's the standard deviation in the spread of N over multiple detections, that is the direct source of the uncertainty in the total Activity.
 ![uncertainty caluclation](uncertainties.png)

 This looks very plausible, but as a scientist, I like to compare it to something.
 I'm not much of an experimentalist, so a Monte-Carlo method is the obvious way to check my workings here.
 [The timevar.m script](timevar.m) provides the means to check the analytical result using a Monte-Carlo simulation.
 Surface plots of the analytical and numerical results (blue and red, respectively) are show below.
 Here, σ_time is the standard deviation in time, N is number of counts recorded in the interval, and λ is the decay constant.